We Tested 2025’s Best Bug Zappers for Indoor and Outdoor Insect Control

 Bug zappers have been around longer than you probably think.
 An early prototype featured an electric light and a chunk of bait encased within an electrified cage.
 Insects, attracted by the light and bait, were electrocuted when they touched the cage.

 Many of the best bug zappers today work on the same simple concept.
 They feature an ultraviolet (UV) light that insects can’t resist.
 When the bugs try to get to the light, they pass through an electrified wire grid that kills them on contact.
-Dead bugs then drop into a removable collection tray, which can be emptied as often as needed (usually every 2 to 7 days, depending on the prevalence of pests).
+Dead bugs then drop into a removable collection tray, which users can empty as often as needed (usually every 2 to 7 days, depending on the prevalence of pests).

 The best bug zapper option hanging from the rafters of a pergola